Solar power on a boat: easy, right?

 The Victron App

-If you go with Victron equipment then you are going to use the Victron App (VictronConnect).
-You can get real-time and historical data of any Victron product via Bluetooth including your shunt but also your solar controllers.
-VictronConnect works on your iOS and Android phone as well as on your laptop on Windows and Mac, all through an intuitive and clean interface.
+If you go with Victron equipment, you will use the Victron App (VictronConnect).
+You can get real-time and historical data of any Victron product via Bluetooth, including your shunt and solar controllers.
+VictronConnect works on your iOS and Android phone, as well as on your laptop on Windows and Mac, all through an intuitive and clean interface.

 VictronConnect is the perfect tool for not only monitoring your power and solar but also helping in the initial configuration of your system.

-Okay, now you know what power you are using and now you also know a bit more about your battery bank.
+Okay, now you know what power you are using and a bit more about your battery bank.
 Next to consider are your solar panels.

 How many watts of solar do I need to maintain my battery bank?